-Colorado Springs businessman Mike Mazzola already has a successful store on his hands with Mountain Equipment Recyclers.
-He makes outdoor and sporting equipment available on consignment, ensuring that in Colorado, no skis, boots, boards, tents or crampons go to waste.
+Colorado Springs businessman Mike Mazzola had a successful store on his hands with Mountain Equipment Recyclers.
+He made outdoor and sporting equipment available on consignment, ensuring that in Colorado, no skis, boots, boards, tents or crampons go to waste.
 It wasn’t the money that attracted Mike to his first business.
 It was the reusing economy, and the potential to prevent a lot of waste while making amazing outdoor experiences a little more affordable for families.
-Mountain Equipment Recyclers has even donated more than $70,000 since they opened.
+Mountain Equipment Recyclers has even donated more than $200,000 since they opened.

 “There are a lot of young families in Colorado Springs who rely on thrift stores to live affordably.
 They care about their community, but they don’t always have money to give away.
 What we do is help them do good while living within their means.
 We share 30% of our sales with local nonprofits so every purchase is also a donation.”

-Mike Mazzola hopes to bring every charity in Colorado Springs into Shift Thrift, so that his store can give opportunities to people on a budget, chic renewable shoppers and nonprofits for years to come.
-He’s investing in the business of the future, one that’s about making money and making impacts, by promoting a greener, thought-shifted community.
+Mike Mazzola invested in the business of the future, one that’s about making money and making impacts, by promoting a greener, thought-shifted community.